argoproj/argo-cd/docs/developer-guide/contributing.md

 ### Optional: Setup an additional Git remote

-While everyone has their own Git workflow, the author of this document recommends to create a remote called `upstream` in your local copy pointing to the original ArgoCD repository.
-This way, you can easily keep your local branches up-to-date by merging in latest changes from the ArgoCD repository, i.e. by doing a `git pull upstream master` in your locally checked out branch.
+While everyone has their own Git workflow, the author of this document recommends to create a remote called `upstream` in your local copy pointing to the original Argo CD repository.
+This way, you can easily keep your local branches up-to-date by merging in latest changes from the Argo CD repository, i.e. by doing a `git pull upstream master` in your locally checked out branch.
 To create the remote, run `git remote add upstream https://github.com/argoproj/argo-cd`

 ### Install the must-have requirements